Hacker0x01/docs.hackerone.com/docs/programs/hacktivity.md

 ><i>Note: Undisclosed reports appear with a redacted title.</i>

+Hackers can also publish their findings from external sources outside of HackerOne.
+To learn more, see: [Publishing External Vulnerabilities](/hackers/publishing-external-vulnerabilities.html).

 ### Search
 You can search for reports regarding programs and weaknesses you're interested to read about in the search bar to better learn how specific weaknesses were exploited in various programs.